This blog post was originally published on April 7, 2015, and was updated on September 7, 2017.

 Must-Try Gluten Free Tapas

 For many people coming to Spain, one of the first things they think of as far as Spanish food goes are tapas, of course!
 Tapas come in many shapes and forms and are an especially popular way to eat out.
 However, loads of them are battered and fried, often times using bread crumbs or flour (think croquettes, fried fish or calamari).
-But this certainly doesn’t mean one has to avoid them!
+But this certainly doesn’t mean one has to avoid tapas altogether!
 Here are a few suggestions of delicious tapas that are 100% gluten free and undeniably delicious!

 - boquerones en vinagre (pickled anchovies)

 - huevos estrellados (fried eggs with ham or chorizo)

 - escalivada (roasted vegetables)